Roman Fitness Systems

 Anyway, moving on.

-And now, my friends, it’s time to delve in the truth about Big P.
+And now, my friends, it’s time to delve into the truth about Big P.

 Protein helps to create an anabolic hormonal environment (good for muscle building and fat loss); and, along the lines of the “brick” metaphor: protein provides a lot of the material used to build your muscles.